-Osnabrugge et al. proved that the CBS method converges if γ and ε are suitably chosen.
+Osnabrugge et al., proved that the CBS method converges if γ and ε are suitably chosen.
 In this work, we found that PA field calculations for all cases converged within 337 iterations when the computational domain included a single acoustically inhomogeneous source and the same number became 1451 for the many-particle systems.
-Fig. 9 displays (blue dashed and red lines) how many iterations were required for convergence at various probing frequencies for the single-particle and many-particle systems.
+Figure 9 displays (blue dashed and red lines) how many iterations were required for convergence at various probing frequencies for the single-particle and many-particle systems.
 The difference between the blue and red lines becomes prominent as the magnitude of sound-speed contrast as well as the frequency are increased.
-For example, it can be calculated from Fig. 9(a) for $v_s = 1950$ m/s that 42 and 148 iterations are required for convergence at f = 183 MHz for the single-particle and manyparticle systems, respectively; whereas these values become 284 and 1204, respectively at f = 1831 MHz.
-A similar pattern can also be seen from Fig. 9(c), i.e. for $v_s = 1200$ m/s.
-The difference is negligible when the sound-speed contrast is zero, see Fig. 9(b).
-Therefore, it is observed that the CBS method takes more steps to converge for the many-particle system than that of the corresponding single-particle system.
+For example, it can be calculated from Fig. 9(a) for $v_s = 1950$ m/s that 42 and 148 iterations are required for convergence at f=183 MHz for the singleparticle and many-particle systems, respectively; whereas these values become 284 and 1204, respectively at f=1831 MHz.
+A similar pattern can also be seen from Fig. 9(c), i.e.